Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Related Work

 \section{Related Work}

 First-order methods form the bread and butter of modern machine learning, with SGD and Adam \citep{kingma_adam_2015} being most frequently seen.
 Adam belongs to a class of \emph{adaptive} first-order methods, which apply some kind of normalisation transformation to the observed gradients; other examples include Adagrad \citep{mcmahan_adaptive_2010,duchi_adaptive_2011} and RMSprop \citep{tieleman_neural_2012}. \citet{balles_dissecting_2018} demonstrate that Adam essentially scales gradient signs by their variance. \citet{zhang_noisy_2018} show that Adam can be seen as a form of natural gradient mean field variational inference, whose mode-fitting behaviour is known to underestimate variance, corresponding to overestimating curvature in an optimisation task (see e.g.\ Figure 1.3 in \citet{turner_two_2011}). \citet{zhang_which_2019} use a noisy quadratic model to argue for the benefits of exponential moving averages and other components found in Adam.
-These methods achieve computational efficiency by using diagonal approximations or heuristics to understand curvature in the space, so ignore useful information which we seek to incorporate.
+These methods achieve computational efficiency by using diagonal approximations or heuristics to understand curvature in the space, so ignore useful information which second-order methods incorporate.

 Optimisers employing second-order derivative information are seen more often in the optimisation literature than in practical machine learning projects.
 The family of \emph{quasi-Newton} methods \citep{nocedal_numerical_2006} is inspired by the appearance of the Hessian matrix in a Taylor series truncated at quadratic order; this matrix characterises curvature in the model parameters. \citet{martens_deep_2010} use the Hessian-vector product trick \citep{pearlmutter_fast_1994} to work implicitly with the exact Hessian.
-Other work modifies the Hessian to avoid degeneracies --- a particular concern in saddle point-dense high-dimensional spaces \citep{pascanu_revisiting_2014, dauphin_identifying_2014}.
+Other work modifies the Hessian to avoid degeneracies --- a particular concern in saddle point-dense high-dimensional spaces \citep{pascanu_revisiting_2014, dauphin_identifying_2014} --- or introduces spatial and temporal averaging of a diagonal approximation to the Hessian \citep{yao_adahessian_2021}.
 Although not explicitly using second derivatives, SHAMPOO \citep{gupta_shampoo_2018} learns a factorised set of preconditioned matrices.
-However, in non-convex, non-quadratic spaces like we consider, the unaltered Hessian may be badly misleading, leading to divergence of the training loss.
+However, in the non-convex, non-quadratic spaces of ML, the unaltered Hessian may be badly misleading, leading to diverging losses.